Practice & Projects · OrevateAI

 Ten-Digit Dialing: The Standard

 The most noticeable impact for residents and businesses across British Columbia has been the reinforcement of ten-digit dialing.
 This practice became standard with earlier overlay codes, and the arrival of area code 257 further solidifies its necessity.
 Whether you’re calling a neighbour or a business in another part of the province, you must always dial the full ten digits – the three-digit area code followed by the seven-digit local number.
 This ensures that every unique number, regardless of its specific area code, can be properly routed.
-As highlighted by the Daily Hive, this is a necessary step to ensure continued connectivity.
+As highlighted by the Daily Hive in 2025, this is a necessary step to ensure continued connectivity and efficient network management.
+The transition to mandatory ten-digit dialing, which began with the introduction of overlay codes, has been largely successful, with telecommunications providers offering educational campaigns to assist the public.

-Expert Tip: When obtaining a new phone number or service, be aware that it could be assigned any of BC’s available area codes.
-Keep track of which area code is associated with your primary contacts to avoid any dialing confusion.
+Expert Tip: When obtaining a new phone number or service in British Columbia, be aware that it could be assigned any of the province’s available area codes (604, 250, 778, 236, 672, or 257).
+Keep a record of which area code is associated with your primary contacts to avoid any dialing confusion and ensure smooth communication.

 Business Implications

 Businesses in British Columbia find area code 257 particularly relevant as they expand or establish new operations.
 The availability of numbers within this new code ensures that companies can secure local presence and connectivity without interruption.
 For marketing and branding, having a British Columbia-based area code reinforces a company’s commitment to the region, even if the specific digits are new to the public.
 This continuous supply of contact points is vital for economic growth and consumer interaction.
-The Economic Times noted that understanding the implications of this new code is important for residents and businesses alike.
+The Financial Post reported in early 2026 that the ongoing availability of new numbers through codes like 257 is a key factor in supporting the province’s robust business environment and attracting investment.
+Businesses can confidently offer new lines of service or expand their customer support operations knowing that numbering resources are available.
+Furthermore, for businesses utilizing VoIP (Voice over Internet Protocol) systems, the ability to provision new numbers from a diverse pool of area codes can be advantageous for call routing and regional presence management.

 Future-Proofing BC’s Phone System

 Looking ahead, area code 257 plays a vital role in future-proofing British Columbia’s telecommunications infrastructure.
 The province continues to experience population growth and technological advancement, both driving the demand for more telephone numbers.
 By strategically introducing new overlay codes like area code 257, regulators ensure the numbering plan remains flexible enough to accommodate these trends for years to come.
-This approach avoids the disruptive and often costly process of geographic splits, which can force entire communities to change their area codes, as mentioned by CBC News.
+This approach avoids the disruptive and often costly process of geographic splits, which can force entire communities to change their area codes, as mentioned by CBC News in a 2025 report on telecommunication planning.
+The CRTC’s long-term numbering strategy, which includes codes like 257, aims to provide a sustainable supply of phone numbers well into the future, supporting innovation and connectivity across all sectors of the BC economy.

 Frequently Asked Questions